 With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1 subclause 6.35 is mitigated by Ada as the exception Storage_Error is raised when the recursive execution results in insufficient storage.
 It is also possible to use a recursion-depth counter to control recursive behavior.

-6.35.2 Guidance to language users
+6.35.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.35.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.35.5 of ISO/IEC 24772-1:2022;

-If recursion is used, then use a Storage_Error exception handler to handle insufficient storage due to recursive execution.
+If recursion is used, then use a Storage_Error exception handler to handle insufficient storage due to recursive execution;

-Use a recursion-depth counter to put a limit on recursion depth (for example raising an exception if the check fails).
+Use a recursion-depth counter to put a limit on recursion depth (for example raising an exception if the check fails);

 Consider using the asynchronous control construct to time the execution of a recursive call and to terminate the call if the time limit is exceeded.